mastrojs/mastrojs.github.io/data/guide/forms-and-rest-apis.md

 - the `deno.lock` file, which remembers exactly which version of each package was used, and
 - the file in the `routes/` folder is now called `index.server.ts` instead of `index.server.js`, because it's [TypeScript](https://www.typescriptlang.org/) – JavaScript with potential type annotations.
 This allows `deno check` to find certain problems in your code even without running it.

-To edit the files in the `test-server` folder, you'll want to [install Visual Studio Code](https://code.visualstudio.com/) on your computer.
+To edit the files in the newly created folder, you'll want to [install Visual Studio Code](https://code.visualstudio.com/) on your computer (or a similar code editor) and open that folder in it.

 ## An HTML form

 Clicking a link on a web page causes the browser to make a HTTP `GET` request to the URL specified in the link's `src` attribute and render the response.
-But did you know there was another way to do that?
+But did you know there was another way to cause the browser to make a `GET` request?
 It's actually the default behaviour of HTML forms.
 Try it:

 ```ts title=routes/index.server.ts ins={9-12}
 import { html, htmlToResponse } from "mastro";